nicomorgado/D-Frenzzo/README.md

 ## Acknowledgments

-- [Tim Nelson](https://github.com/TravelTimN) was a great supporter of another bold idea of mine for this project.
-Tim guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Iuliia Konovalova guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
-- [Aleksei Konovalov](https://github.com/lexach91), my husband and coding partner, assisted me greatly in product values js selection control implementation and helped me to stay sane.
-- [Zulnara Buravtseva](https://www.linkedin.com/in/zulnaraburavtseva/), my dear friend, helped me to test the website and provided me with valuable feedback.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
-- [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.

 ---